► Our rendering of new e-718

 - Due on sale 2023

 The current, mostly four-cylinder 718 twins will have to soldier on until 2023 in their current, perhaps facelifted forms.
-Read on for our full scoop dossier on the new all-electric sports car being worked up by Porsche - and illustrated in our exclusive artist's impression by Andrei Avarvarii above.

 The company has already indicated that their successors will be electrified and CAR magazine's intel suggests that the e-sports cars will have to share componentry with the wider group, with an Audi TTE and the rebirth of the Lamborghini Uracco mooted.